elsampsa/cutefront/README.md

 - No templating languages, just pure js and html
 - Qt's touch'n'feel with widgets, signals and slots

-For full documentation, please go here (TODO).
+For full documentation, please go [here](https://elsampsa.github.io/cutefront/_build/html/index.html)

 You should read and understand the documentation before going further.

 This repo can also be used as a *fullstack scaffold* for your projects.
 It features: